Code-Institute-Submissions/self-isolation-watch/testing.md

 * The registration page nav bar link is highlighted, the registration form provides feedback of the allowances of choosing a username and or password.

-* Originally i had added a pattern that the user must adhere when choosing a username and password.
-I did this because I wanted to improve my defensive programing, however after testing, i realised that these features actually inhibited a good ux.
+* Originally, I had added a pattern that the user must adhere when choosing a username and password.
+I did this because I wanted to improve my defensive programing, however, after testing, I realised that these features actually inhibited a good UX.
 I since removed them and now the only requirements for a username/ password are the minimum lengths.

-* after successfully registering, user is taken directly to the my symptoms page where they are informed that they have no symptoms currently and are encouraged to add one.
+* After successfully registering, the user is taken directly to the 'my symptoms' page where they are informed that they have no symptoms currently and are encouraged to add one.
 ![register](/testing/usability/register(3).png)

-* Initially i had a link to the add symptom form, however again when testing, i realised that it was axctually confusing to have an additional link for a process which is a mere scroll away!
+* Initially I had a link to the add symptom form, however again when testing, I realised that it was actually confusing to have an additional link for a process which is a mere scroll away!
 ![register](/testing/usability/register(4).png)

-* If user tries to login with a username that is already in use they are taken to the login page
+* If the user tries to login with a username that is already in use they are taken to the login page
 ![register](/testing/usability/register(5).png)

 ### Login page usability
-- When logging in with an error, user is taken to an error page, which does not say the specific reason they have not successfully logged in, but gives all possible reasons. i felt this was better defensive programming, than a mere flash message.
+- When logging in with an error, the user is taken to an error page, which does not say the specific reason they have not successfully logged in, but gives all possible reasons.
+I felt this was better defensive programming than a mere flash message.
 ![login](/testing/usability/login(1).png)
 ![login](/testing/usability/login(2).png)